 While several different sub-species have been recognized in Africa, genetic analysis on small sample sizes showed that they are all closely related, thus the majority of references refer only to Panthera pardus pardus, or African leopards.
 The following sub-species have been recognized over the years:

-Telling the different sub-species apart (other than using your location) is near impossible.
-The markings on each leopard are unique and coloration can be slightly different, depending on the area and habitat in which they live.
+Telling the different sub-species apart (other than using your location) is nearly impossible.
+The markings on each leopard are unique and colouration can be slightly different, depending on the area and habitat in which they live.
 For example, leopards living in forested areas tend to be darker than those living in desert conditions.

 Many of the most loved game reserves have leopards and some of them have a better track record of sightings than others.
 They include reserves in all of the southern and East African countries our safaris go to.
 Our four top spots: